cyberiums/cyberdoc/docs/_legacy/Metrics-and-Monitoring.md

 ## Creating and updating metrics

-Although the Geth metrics system is based on the [`go-metrics`](https://github.com/rcrowley/go-metrics) library, custom metric constructors are used that take into consideration the CLI flags to enable or disable metrics collection and reporting:
+Although the Geth Flavours metrics system is based on the [`go-metrics`](https://github.com/rcrowley/go-metrics) library, custom metric constructors are used that take into consideration the CLI flags to enable or disable metrics collection and reporting:

 ```go
 meter := metrics.NewMeter("system/memory/allocs")
 timer := metrics.NewTimer("chain/inserts")
 ```

-The name can be any arbitrary string, however since Geth assumes it to be some meaningful sub-system hierarchy, please name accordingly.
+The name can be any arbitrary string, however since Geth Flavours assumes it to be some meaningful sub-system hierarchy, please name accordingly.
 Metrics can then be updated equally simply:

 ```go
 meter.Mark(n) // Record the occurrence of `n` events